MitsCode/MiniMax/README.md

 # MiniMax

-Most of the files in this repository are the skeleton code files used to start this project.
-We had to make adjustments to most files but we developed the MiniMax algorithm as well as the Alpha-Beta Pruning algorithm from scratch.
+Most of the files in this repository are the skeleton code files used to start this project with some adjustments made by us.
+We developed the MiniMax algorithm as well as the Alpha-Beta Pruning algorithm from scratch.
 This code should be in MiniMax.java